Aaron Charles Kay

 Durham, NC 27708

-Aaron C. Kay (PhD 2005, Stanford University) is an Associate Professor of Management and Associate Professor of Psychology & Neuroscience at Duke University.
+Aaron C. Kay (PhD 2005, Stanford University) is the J Rex Fuqua Professor of Management and Professor of Psychology & Neuroscience at Duke University.
 His research focuses on the relation between motivation, implicit social cognition, and social issues.
 He has a particular interest in how basic motivations and needs manifest as specific social and societal beliefs.
 These include (but are not limited to) the causes and consequences of stereotyping and system justification, religious belief, political ideology, and the attitudes people hold towards their organizations and institutions.